tier4/driving_log_replayer/docs/index.en.md

 # Driving Log Replayer Documentation

-Driving Log Replayer English documentation
+English documentation

 ## About Driving Log Replayer

-Driving Log Replayer is a ROS package that evaluates the functionality of Autoware.Universe
+Driving Log Replayer is a ROS2 package that evaluates the functionality of Autoware.Universe